A Homeless Experience Event benefiting:

-Option 2: Sleep outside overnight in a cardboard box home, a tent, or in your car at First Presbyterian Church (502 N. 8th Street in Manitowoc) on October 15, and hear speakers from our organizations’ programs, live entertainment, food, and community.
+Optional: Sleep outside overnight in a cardboard box home, a tent, or in your car at First Presbyterian Church on October 14, or join us for the program only from 5-10pm.

 Mail or drop off completed forms and donations to The Haven at 1003 Marshall Street, Manitowoc, WI 54220. *Please ensure it is labeled for Cardboard City.
 All proceeds will be divided evenly amongst the three organizations

 Jill Pope Remax

 Forever Your Insurance

 Valder's Lion's Club

 Holy Family Memorial / Froedtert & Medical College of WI

 Hamman Construction Inc.